christianrowlands/network-survey-messaging/README.md

 ## Why?
 The original purpose for this API was to facilitate sending LTE survey messages from the [Network Survey Android App](https://github.com/christianrowlands/android-network-survey) to a remote server via gRPC.
-However, it has been expanded not only to support additional protocols such as GSM, CDMA, UMTS and 802.11, but has also been expanded to allow for its use outside of the original Android application by any system wanting to share wireless protocol data, or send wireless signal events.
+However, it has been expanded not only to support additional protocols such as GSM, CDMA, UMTS and 802.11, but has also been expanded to allow for its use outside the original Android application by any system wanting to share wireless protocol data, or send wireless signal events.